 Last year the largest banks in the U.S. collected over 11 billion dollars from overdraft related fees alone according to the FDIC.

-Here are several types of fees that can occur when you overdraw your checking account with the wrong financial institution.
+Here are four fees that can occur when you overdraw your checking account with the wrong financial institution.

 To put it simply an overdraft fee is a penalty for spending money you don’t have causing your balance to drop below $0.00.
 The average overdraft fee at the largest retail banks is about $35.